iamlouk/projects/README.md

 Tags: __*Chip-8*__, __*Rust*__, __*Emulator*__

 A [Chip-8](http://devernay.free.fr/hacks/chip8/C8TECH10.HTM) emulator for retro games in rust.
 The emulator logic is separated from the UI, for now, there only is a `crossterm`-based terminal UI.
 I think I might add a WASM based Web-UI as well later on.
 Tetris and [this test ROM](https://github.com/corax89/chip8-test-rom/tree/master) work.
+To play, run: `cd ./040-chip8/ && cargo run -- ./roms/tetris.ch8`.

 ## Future Ideas: